jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 b3 = tf.Variable(tf.fill([3], 1))                  # int32 (3,)
 ```

-Randomized the value of varaibles:
+Randomized the value of variables:
 ```python
 import tensorflow as tf
 import numpy as np